 Maia Bix is the Research, Grants, and Administration Specialist at Tent.

 Prior to joining Tent, Maia worked at Venture for America, a two-year fellowship program for recent graduates who want to work at a startup and creates jobs in American cities.
 She has worked at the Malala Fund, the Clinton Foundation, and the International Rescue Committee, tackling challenges pertaining to girls’ education and refugee education, women’s economic participation, and violence against girls and women.

 Maia has a BA in Political Science from Barnard College of Columbia University, where she led the establishment of the Ann and Andrew Tisch Scholarship for Refugee Women.

-Sana Mustafa is a consultant to the Tent Foundation.
+Sana Mustafa is a consultant to the Tent Partnership for Refugees.